awindsr/SQL-Lab/README.md

 ## Overview

-This repository includes a comprehensive set of experiments that cover fundamental database concepts, SQL commands, and practical implementations within a Library Management System context.
-Each experiment is designed to enhance understanding of database management and SQL.
+This repository includes a comprehensive set of experiments that cover fundamental database concepts, SQL commands, and practical implementations.

 ## Experiments